HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_patients.md

 can be confirmed to be unneccessary.
 However, a single skipped round-trip to perform a query is enough to make up for the use of the distinct() method.

-The query first establishes a limit on the number of results return to 1 using `_count=1` in the query above.
+The `whereExists()` function establishes a limit on the number of results return to 1 using `_count=1` in the query above.
 This is because any matching result is sufficient to include the patient in the cohort, and limits the work of the server performing the query.
 This is an optimization that functions in some way similar to an EXISTS clause in SQL.

 The query next ensures that only Observations with valid status values are returned (e.g., avoiding cancelled or entered-in-error test results).
 This ensures that entered-in-error results aren't counted as positive.

-The query is performed on a per patient basis using `"&patient=" + $this.id`, and restricts the Observations to be only those for the selected the patient resource.
+The query is performed on a per patient basis using  [`for('patient', $this)`](fluent_query.html#for), and restricts the Observations to be only those for the selected the patient resource.
 Some FHIR Servers limit the results that can be returned by a query to ensure that they are only for the given patient.
 Including this parameter
 1. Ensures compatibility with this server restriction criteria, and
 2. also ensures that the query does not include the patient when there is a positive result for a different patient.